Ohio school board fires 7 coaches who allegedly tried to force Hebrew Israeli teen to eat pepperoni pizza

 Head coach Marcus Wattley’s attorney Peter Pattakos said the student was never forced to eat the pizza.

+"The idea was okay young man, you’re so special, you want special treatment, are you hungry?
+I'll buy you a pizza and we can all watch you eat," Pattakos said.
+"You’re the king, you’re the prince.
+It was along those lines.
+And the kid knew he was being disciplined.
+The coach was trying to teach a lesson."

-"This young man had every opportunity to get up and leave the room at any time," Pattakos said.
+"This young man had every opportunity to get up and leave the room at any time," he added.

+Pattakos said Wattley had offered chicken nuggets to the player when he said he didn't eat pork but he opted to peel off the pepperoni.

-"The identified coaches engaged in actions that constituted inappropriate, demeaning and divisive behavior in a misguided attempt to instill discipline into student-athletes," school board President John Rinaldi said, according to WEWS.
+School board President John Rinaldi said, "The identified coaches engaged in actions that constituted inappropriate, demeaning and divisive behavior in a misguided attempt to instill discipline into student-athletes," WEWS reported.

 CLICK HERE TO GET THE FOX NEWS APP

-An interim coach has been named.
+An interim head coach has been named.